Effective Revision Date (September 26, 2014)

 Changes to This Policy

-This policy may be amended from time to time, consistent with the requirements of the Safe Harbor Privacy Principles.
+This policy may be amended from time to time, consistent with the requirements of the Safe Harbor Principles.
 The revisions will take effect on the date of publication of the amended policy, as stated.
 The change synopsis will notify you of any material changes to the policy.

-Questions or comments on SJM’s Safe Harbor Policy, data collection and processing practices?
+Complaints, questions, or comments on SJM’s Safe Harbor Policy, data collection and processing practices?
 Send your inquiries to:

 Chief Privacy Officer